ss1611/CS220-AU-portfolio-1/README.md

 - ~~Email SC106 tutor to see if I can directly insert essay into website.~~
 - Insert the SC106 essay to illuminate my contemporary interest in inequalities; work on the final segment.
 - Begin constructing a portfolio overview - email Krisztian for details/clarification.
-- Find a peer for feedback.
+- ~~Find a peer for feedback.~~
 - Add a 'future' blog for my website - how my sociological imagination/sociological projects may take shape over time.
-- Turn my segments on website homepage into hyperlinks for easier reading.
+- Turn segments on website homepage into hyperlinks for easier reading.
+-
 <br>